wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** I know.
 Anyway, you can help me, I'm digging a tunnel _shows her a teaspoon_ with this.
 We're going to escape.
 Then you can join Just Stop Dames and help in the fight against tyrrany...

 **Layabout:** Look, I'm sorry, but it all sounds like a lot of effort, and I'll be honest, I don't mind it here.
-I get me food dispensed out of that little hatch in the corner, I can do what I like without anyone bossing me about - I like it.
+I can do what I like without anyone bossing me about - I like it.

 **Petra:** But what about the future of our Galaxy.
 They're destroying planets, they're leading us into an environmental catastrophe.
 What will we tell future generations?